Octave of Easter: Roman Rite

 In the Ordinary Form of the Roman Rite, Easter is one of two solemnities with octaves; the other is Christmas.
 The days of the octave are given the second-highest rank in the calendar (second only to the Paschal Triduum and Easter itself), ranking even above normal solemnities.
-The paschal sequence Victimae paschali laudes may be sung before the gospel reading on each of these days.
+The paschal sequence Victimæ paschali laudes may be sung before the gospel reading on each of these days.

 The Gospel readings for each of middle days within the octave are taken from the various Scriptural accounts of the Resurrection of Jesus.